google/grassland/README.md

     <base href="/" >

-then modifying looks like this:
+then modify it to look like this:

     <base href="https://example.thiscdn.com/commit/63a4fe21/" >